- Books, Literature, and Writing»

-So, I just kept letting it grow, and then, one day, I was able to pull it back int a Ponytail.
+So, I just kept letting it grow, and then, one day, I was able to pull it back into a Ponytail.

 I suddenly realized that I had not been to a hairdresser or barber in over six months.
-And the thought of planning for and going to get a haircut just seemed like a nuisance to me, rather than a necessary service.
+And the thought of planning for and going to get a haircut, after all of the health problems I had gone through, just seemed like a nuisance to me, rather than a necessary service.